TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

 Menu - Disable Backup & Disclaimer warnings
     >> DISABLES all Toolbox's warnings about performing backups and disclaimer warnings - DISABLE AT YOUR OWN RISK!!!!!!

+Menu - Page Setup
+    >> Setup your printer

+Menu - Enable Observer
+    >> Enables special observer mode to capture (weak) references to key objects as they are created.
+       E.g. AccountBookWrapper, AccountBook, Syncer, Syncer's Threads....
+       Use CMD-/ to view details (special usage only).
+Normal users should not use / leave enabled

 Thanks for reading.....